Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- At home this year, Seattle is 3-3 against the spread and 2-4 overall.
+- Seattle is 3-3 against the spread, and 2-4 overall, at home this season.

-- Seattle has gone over the total twice in six home games this year.
+- Seattle has hit the over twice in six home games this season.

-- Chicago has two wins against the spread, and is 2-5 overall, in away games.
+- Away from home, Chicago has two wins against the spread and is 2-5 overall.

-- Chicago has hit the over in three of seven road games this year.
+- This season, in seven road games, Chicago has gone over the total three times.

 - Bears away games this season average 44.1 total points, 1.6 more than this contest's over/under (42.5).